10 Week Intermediate Throwing Course (Level 2)

 • Focus on precision and controlled proportions

-• Trimming Week 8 lidded pieces
+• Trimming and refining lidded components

-Week 10: Trimming & Assembling Teapots
+Week 10: Trimming & Assembling Lidded Jars

-• Trimming Week 9 components
+• Trimming lidded forms from Week 9

 Week 11: Glazing & Finishing